susom/tide/README.md

 ## Use JSON files on Google Cloud Storage or local disk

-TiDE supports jsonl files.
+TiDE supports newline delimited JSON files (jsonl) files.
 Export table to Google Cloud Storage bucket as newline delimited JSON files.
 Then use these GCS files as input.

 # Options to Replace PHI